 Rigitech is a Swiss startup that offers drone delivery to integrate supply chains through hybrid drone hardware and cloud-based logistics.
-Its drones combine vertical takeoff and landing technology with fixed wing range capabilities.
-The drones can carry up to 3kg, which it says represents more than 80% of parcels shipped today, with a 80km flight range on one battery.
+Its drones combine vertical takeoff and landing technology with fixed-wing range capabilities.
+The drones can carry up to 3kg, which it says represents more than 80% of parcels shipped today, with an 80km flight range on one battery.

 IM Systems, Netherlands